jeffnye-gh/riscv-isa-sim/README.md

 This fork of riscv-isa-sim (aka Spike) has support for STF trace generation.

-The contributors to this work were:

-Stan Iwan, on behalf of Condor Computing
+Condor Computing has donated and maintains this fork.

-Jeff Nye, Condor Computing
+Contact Jeff Nye, Condor Computing.

 The STF support is on the branch `spike_dev`